wandb/weave/examples/prompts/FEEDBACK_SPRINT.md

 # 🔆 W&B Prompts Feedback Sprint - Oct 2nd - Oct 22nd 🔆

-Built on our new fully OSS library, weave, the W&B Engineering team want your feedback on how our new LLM tools, LLM Monitoring and Traces, can be tailored to your specific use cases!
+Built on Weights & Biases new library, weave, the W&B Engineering team want your feedback on how our new LLM tools, LLM Monitoring and Traces, can be tailored to your specific use cases!

-LLM Monitoring is our observability and governance platform for all LLM-related work, while Traces lets you visualize and inspect the execution flow of your LLM chains and agents.
+LLM Monitoring is our observability and governance platform for all LLM-related work, while Traces lets you visualize, inspect and debug the execution flow of your LLM chains and agents.
 [See here](##w&b-prompts) for more.

 The Feedback Sprint closes Sunday, October 22nd 2023, [click here](https://wandb.ai/site/monitoring?utm_source=weave-github&utm_medium=github&utm_campaign=prompts-feedback-sprint&utm_term=prompts-feedback-sprint-sep23) to participate and be in for a chance to win some W&B swag.